plibither8/2048.cpp/README.md

 ### Requirements:
 * g++ or gcc compiler
-* Linux OR Windows with a working terminal (Cygwin or Git bash is recommended for Windows)
+* Linux, macOS OR Windows with a working terminal (Cygwin or Git bash is recommended for Windows)

 ### Instructions:
 1. Open your terminal in your preferred directory and clone this project: